arwes/arwes/ROADMAP.md

 - [x] Complete started purpose guideline document.
 This will clarify what the vision of the project is.
-- [ ] Update contribution guidelines to allow developers to know what are the technical guidelines, architectures, workflow tasks, and communication and management details, in the project, to contribute in it.
 - Animation System.
+    - [x] Define animation system architecture specification.
-    - [x] Update animation system architecture specification with complex animation flow scenearios.
+    - [x] Update animation specification with complex animation flow scenearios.
-    - [ ] Research SEO and SSR strategies to standardize recommended animation setups and settings.
+    - [x] Develop the `@arwes/animation` package with the animation system APIs.

+### Q4

+- Animation System.
     - [ ] **Develop the `@arwes/animation` package with the animation system APIs.**

-### Q4

-- Sounds System.
-    - [ ] Research browser sound API supports and compatibility to standardize recommended sound setups and settings.
 - Design System.
     - [ ] Create a design specification to define the design tools architecture.
     - [ ] Create a design system for Arwes UI components.
     - [ ] Create a user experience specification for Arwes applications.
     - [ ] Develop the `@arwes/design` package with the design system APIs.
-- General Tools.
-    - [ ] Define general purpose tools and browser API tools to modularize.
-It will include tools for asset loading, viewport dimension, user-browser activity, and any other general need.
-    - [ ] Develop the `@arwes/platform` package with the general tools APIs.
+- [ ] Update contribution guidelines to allow developers to know what are the technical guidelines, architectures, workflow tasks, and communication and management details, in the project, to contribute in it.

 ----